 Risk-Off Market Sentiment – The rising risk-off market sentiment could disturb the USD/JPY increasing prices in the near term.
 The increasing tensions between China and the United States along with the U.S. and Russia could reverse the sentiment around the market.
 Although both currencies involved in the USD/JPY currency pair are safe-haven currencies, still the impact of risk-off market sentiment tends to push Yen higher than the US dollar and weigh on the USD/JPY pair.
 Lately, the United States, with the coordination of the European Union, Canada, and the United Kingdom, enforced sanctions on Chinese officials for violating human rights in Xinjiang Province.
 On the other hand, China has dismissed these accusations and has imposed even harder sanctions on European, US, and Canadian lawmakers in retaliation.

-These rising tensions between China and western countries could lead to another round of global tensions that could raise the safe-haven appeal in the market and support the Japanese Yen currency that will eventually drag USD/JPY on the downside.
+These rising tensions between China and Western countries could lead to another round of global tensions that could raise the safe-haven appeal in the market and support the Japanese Yen currency which will eventually drag USD/JPY on the downside.
 Furthermore, the tensions between the US and China over the Taiwan issue and the Tech war have also seen improvements lately that could raise the tensions between the world’s largest economies and could lift the risk-off market sentiment.
-The USD/JPY currency pair could see bearish pressure in the short-term and in the long-term if geopolitical tensions continue to rise in the world.
+The USD/JPY currency pair could see bearish pressure in the short-term and in the long term if geopolitical tensions continue to rise in the world.

 Technical Analysis – USD/JPY Violates Upward Trendline